Steven R. Gray, an associate at Ashford & Wriston, was admitted to the Hawai`i bar in 2011 and joined the firm in 2011.

-Steven’s practice emphasizes labor and employment law, appellate law, and intellectual property law.
-Steven is a registered patent attorney before the United States Patent and Trademark Office, and is also licensed to practice before all Hawai`i courts.
+Steven’s practice emphasizes all aspects of intellectual property law, as well as business formation, and labor and employment law.
+Steven is a registered patent attorney before the United States Patent and Trademark Office, and is licensed to practice before all Hawai`i courts.

 Prior to law school, Steven worked in eBay’s Copyright and Trademark Infringement department, where he helped resolve a wide range of intellectual property disputes.
 During law school, Steven was the co-champion of his school’s Giles Sutherland Rich Intellectual Property Moot Court Competition.
 Steven is currently serving on the board of the Intellectual Property and Technology Law section of the Hawaii State Bar Association (HSBA).
 Steven has also provided services for the Native Hawaiian Hospitality Association, where he interned as a first-year law student.